Sampling perspectives on sparse exchangeable graphs: Graphon metrics and sampling distributions

 where the minimization is over all pairs of measure-preserving transformations. \end{proof}

-To show that convergence in stretched cut distance implies convergence of the laws of the graphs generated by the graphons we'll need a translation of the corresponding result (\citep[][Theorem~3.7a]{Borgs:Chayes:Lovasz:Sos:Vesztergombi:2008}) from the theory of dense graph convergence:
+To show that convergence in stretched cut distance implies convergence of the laws of the graphs generated by the graphons, we will need a translation of the corresponding result (\cite{Borgs:Chayes:Lovasz:Sos:Vesztergombi:2008}, Theorem~3.7a) from the theory of dense graph convergence.